brikis98/ping-play/README.md

 5. Add examples to the sample apps of using client-side templates (e.g. Mustache.js) to render pagelets.
 6. Add examples of error handling while doing BigPipe streaming.
 7. More integration tests of the streaming to actually check timings and ensure JavaScript code is working
+8. Add support for pagelet priorities
+9. Add support for only rendering content that's visible

 # License